Commidendrum robustum

-Commidendrum robustum, the Saint Helena gumwood, is a species of tree endemic to Saint Helena, Ascension and Tristan da Cunha.
-Though it is now comparatively rare, it was once one of the most abundant trees of mid-elevations of the island of Saint Helena in the South Atlantic Ocean.
-A small tree to 7–8 m, it was cut extensively for fuel in the early years of settlement of the island by the English East India Company.
-It has given its name to certain placenames on the island such as "Gumwoods".
+Commidendrum robustum, the Saint Helena gumwood, is a species of tree endemic to the island of Saint Helena in the British Overseas Territory of Saint Helena, Ascension and Tristan da Cunha.
+Though it is now comparatively rare, it was once one of the most abundant trees of mid-elevations of Saint Helena in the South Atlantic Ocean.
+A small tree reaching a maximum of 8 m in height, it was cut extensively for fuel in the early years of settlement of the island by the English East India Company.
 It is one of several species in the endemic genus Commidendrum.

-The Commidendrum robustum is closely related to the Melanodendron integrifolium, Black cabbage tree, which also inhabits Saint Helena.
+Commidendrum robustum is closely related to the Melanodendron integrifolium, Black cabbage tree, which also inhabits Saint Helena.
 The two species most likely evolved from a common ancestor.
 Today, the closest relatives are South African, in the small shrub genus Felicia Cass. and Amellus L.

+Description

+Gumwood trees reach 5 to 8 m in height when fully grown with an umbrella shaped canopy.
+However, when they first start growing they resemble a compact bush.
+The leaves are in whorls and usually measure 7 to 10 cm long.
+They have toothed edges and are dark green to dull blue-green in colour.
+Their texture is noticeably fleshy and they are both sticky and hairy.

+The flowering heads are at the end of branches and have long dropping stalks.
+The ray florets are white and the disk flowers are pale yellow with the whole floral head measuring 2 to 3 centimetres across.
+Each flowering head will have about 180 disk flowers and 40 ray flowers.